pyeventsourcing/eventsourcing/docs/topics/process.rst

 (If we can reject the pervasive description of `distributed systems
 <https://en.wikipedia.org/wiki/Distributed_computing>`__ as a system of
 passing messages, where `message passing means sending messages
-<https://en.wikipedia.org/wiki/Message_passing>`__ then we do not need
+<https://en.wikipedia.org/wiki/Message_passing>`__ ,then we do not need
-to be concerned with the number of times a message is delivered, and can avoid failing to find a solution to the false problem of guaranteeing once-only delivery of messages, which in itself doesn't determine the processing as reliable.)
+to be concerned with the number of times a message is delivered, and can avoid failing to find a good solution to the false problem of guaranteeing once-only delivery of messages, which in itself doesn't determine the processing as reliable.
+Hence we do not need to protect against "at least once" delivery.
+We can avoid the restriction of making aggregate commands idempotent.
+We can also avoid storing all the received messages in order to de-duplicate and reorder.)

 The other important concerns discussed in this section are scalability and maintainability.